quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 To overcome the issues related to JSON streaming, a qlog mapping to a streamable JSON format called JSON Text Sequences (JSON-SEQ) ({{!RFC7464}}) is provided.

-JSON Text Sequences are very similar to JSON, except that JSON objects are serialized as individual records, each prefixed by an ASCII Record Separator (\<RS\>, 0x1E), and each ending with an ASCII Line Feed character (\n, 0x0A).
+JSON Text Sequences are very similar to JSON, except that objects are serialized as individual records, each prefixed by an ASCII Record Separator (\<RS\>, 0x1E), and each ending with an ASCII Line Feed character (\n, 0x0A).
 Note that each record can also contain any amount of newlines in its body, as long as